Chris Ortiz: College career

 Ortiz played college basketball at Kent State University.

 Professional career

 He played with the Osos de Manatí of the Baloncesto Superior Nacional.

 On October 21, 2025, Ortiz signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).

+On February 28, 2026, the Kaohsiung Aquas terminated the contract relationship with Ortiz.

 National team career

 Ortiz has represented Puerto Rico since 2013 as part of the Puerto Rican national team.
 He has played in many tournaments including FIBA Basketball World Cup and FIBA Americup.
 He was also part of the team that helped Puerto Rico qualify to the 2024 Summer Olympics after defeating both Italy in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.